Eye color evolution in humans

 Various colors of eye color are the result of the interaction of these genes.
 Due to the lack of selection pressure for dark eyes, several mutations have been retained in the gene pool.
 This has led to the production of even more distinct eye colors through the combining of various genes from both the mother and the father.
 The complexion and eyes of the ancestors of Western Europeans were lighter than those of people from other regions of the world.

-In addition, new eye color tones have arisen as a result of people with varied shades of eye color being paired with others with different eye colors.
+Furthermore, new eye color tones have emerged from the pairing of persons with varying tones of eye color with others having distinct eye colors.

 Eye color Evolution has little to do with living in the north.